neocodered/mdn_trajectory_forecasting/README.md

 ---
 <a name="prepro"></a>
 ### Data Preprocessing
-We extracted all pedestrian trajectories from NuScenes, Waymo, inD and IMPTC datasets.
-For NuScenes, Waymo, and IMPTC we adopt the pre-defined train/test/eval data splits.
-For inD such splits do not exists by default, therefore we defined our own (Train: sequences 00-06 and 18-29, Test: sequences 07-17, Eval: sequences 30-32).
+We extracted all pedestrian trajectories from NuScenes, Waymo, inD, and IMPTC datasets.
+For NuScenes, Waymo, and IMPTC, we adopt the pre-defined train/test/eval data splits.
+For inD, such splits do not exist by default; we defined our own splits (Train: sequences 00-06 and 18-29; Test: sequences 07-17; Eval: sequences 30-32).
 For homogenity NuScenes is up-sampled from 2.0 to 10.0 Hz, inD and IMPTC are down-sampled from 25.0 to 10.0 Hz.
-Waymo is untouched with 10.0 Hz sampling rate by default.
-To overcome coordinate system related biases or dependencies we transfered all trajectories into an independet human-ego-centric coordinate system with the position at the last input timestep is at position (0.0, 0.0), and all other input or ground truth positions are transfered related to this origin.
-We adapt the commonly used trajectory splitting into 3.2 s input horizon and 4.8 s forecast horizon.
-Longer trajectories are splitted into multiple subsplits with a step of 1 second.
-As a result the different dataset contains the following amount of trajectories.
+Waymo is sampled at 10.0 Hz by default.
+To overcome coordinate-system-related biases or dependencies, we transformed all trajectories into an independent human-ego-centric coordinate system, with the position at the last input timestep set to (0.0, 0.0), and all other input or ground-truth positions were transformed relative to this origin.
+We adapt the commonly used trajectory splitting to a 3.2-s input horizon and a 4.8-s forecast horizon.
+Longer trajectories are split into multiple subsplits with a 1-second step.
+As a result, the different datasets contain the following number of trajectories.

 | Dataset       | Train             | Test            | Eval |
 |:-------------:|:-----------------:|:---------------:|:----:|